scaleway/scaleway-cli/docs/commands/baremetal.md

 ## Operating System (OS) management commands

-An Operating System (OS) is the underlying software installed on your server
+An Operating System (OS) is the underlying software installed on your server.

 ### Get OS with an ID